School of Clinical Laboratory Science

-The medical center admits over 30,000 patients every year which, in addition to trauma center, outpatient, and reference lab requests, results in over 2.3 million billable tests performed annually.
-The laboratory employs a full-time equivalent staff of more than 300 technical and professional personnel to maintain this workload.
-Eleven pathologists, a clinical chemist, and a microbiologist, and cytogeneticist are also on staff.
-The large number of patients treated-as well as hospital specialties in neonatology, cardiology, obstetrics, hemodialysis, trauma, neurology and sports medicine-enable the medical technology student at OSF Saint Francis to experience a wide variety of clinical specimens and procedures.
+The medical center is licensed for 616 beds, and with a medical staff of greater than 900 physicians and 6000 employees, inpatient, outpatient and reference lab test requests result in over 2.5 million billable tests performed annually.
+The Children’s Hospital of Illinois, a 124 bed hospital, is also housed on the campus and represents more than 40 pediatric specialties.
+The laboratory employs a full-time equivalent of more than 325 technical and professional personnel to maintain this workload.
+Eleven pathologists, a clinical chemist, a microbiologist, and a cytogeneticist are on staff.
+The large number of patient specimens along with a wide variety of tertiary specialties such as neonatology, pediatrics, cardiology, trauma, neurology, cancer care, and others enable the medical laboratory science student at OSF Saint Francis to experience a wide variety of clinical specimens and procedures.

 In 1932, the School for Laboratory Technicians was formally established at Saint Francis Medical Center when the first requirements for laboratory schools were detailed by the American Medical Association.
 Today, the School maintains full accreditation by the National Accrediting Agency for Clinical Laboratory Sciences (NAACLS), 5600 N. River Road, Suite 720, Rosemont, IL, 60018-5119, 847-939-3597, email@example.com

-Admission to the OSF Saint Francis School of Clinical Laboratory Science is competitive, with a limited number of student positions available annually.
+Admission to the OSF Saint Francis School of Clinical Laboratory Science is competitive with a limited number of student positions available annually.
 Attendance at an affiliated institution does not guarantee placement in the OSF Saint Francis program.
-Individuals who have already completed a U.S., or equivalent, baccalaureate degree may also apply.
+Individuals who have already completed a U.S., or equivalent, baccalaureate degree, meeting program prerequisites, may also apply.

 Individuals are encouraged to contact the program director with questions regarding admission eligibility based on attendance at an academic institution not directly affiliated with OSF Saint Francis.

 Classes are scheduled Monday through Friday, from 7:30 a.m. until 3:30 p.m. daily.
-Lectures are scheduled 2 to 3 hours per day.
-Students are in rotations through the laboratory departments for the remainder of each week.
+Lectures are scheduled 2 to 3 hours per day; students are in clinical rotations through the laboratory departments each day as well.
 Each student follows an individualized clinical rotation schedule, allowing one-to-one interaction with their designated instructor.

 Vacation & Holidays

-Each student is allocated personal time during the year, to be used for sick time, job interviews and absences for other personal reasons.
-Four additional weeks of vacation are scheduled one week at Thanksgiving, two weeks over the Christmas and New Year holidays, and one week each Spring.
-Classes are canceled for these additional holidays each year: Labor Day, and Memorial Day.
+Each student is allocated personal time during the year to be used for sick time, job interviews and absences for other personal reasons.
+Four additional weeks of vacation are scheduled: one week at Thanksgiving, two weeks over the Christmas and New Year holidays, and one week each spring.
+Additional holidays include Labor Day and Memorial Day.

 Health Services and Insurance

 Students are responsible for their own health care costs during the school year.
-It is strongly recommended that all students obtain health insurance coverage for the duration of the program.
+It is required that all students obtain health insurance coverage for the duration of the program.
 Enrolled students have access to emergency medical care at all times during the clinical program.

-At orientation all enrolled students will receive a student handbook.
-It explains the curriculum and evaluation mechanisms in detail, as well as all school policies and procedures the student must be familiar with.
+At orientation, all enrolled students will receive a student handbook that explains the curriculum and evaluation mechanisms in detail, as well as all school and hospital policies and procedures the student must be familiar with.

 Students may wear either an all-white uniform or colored scrub suits.
 White leather duty shoes or athletic shoes (without any canvas or fabric sections) must be worn in the laboratory.
-Hair must be worn short or pulled back in a secure manner from the face so as not to obscure peripheral vision or to drop accidentally into testing materials.
+Hair must be worn short or pulled back in a secure manner from the face.
 Fluid-resistant lab coats and other personal protective wear will be provided for students' use during the clinical year.

 For additional information contact: